Firice1269/Firic/extensions/firic/README.md

 The `randint` function takes in two arguments (which must both be numbers), the first of which is optional (defaults to `1`), and returns a random integer between those two arguments (inclusive).

-The `range` function takes in three arguments (which must all be numbers), the first and last of which are optional (both default to `1`), and returns an array containing every integer between the first and second arguments (inclusive), skipping over any integer that, when subtracted by the first argument, is not divisible by the third argument.

 The `require` function takes in one argument (which must be a string) and returns a module from the file that corresponds to that string (searching in the directory that the current file is in, after searching in `modules`).
 If no file is found, an error is thrown.

 The `typeof` function takes in one argument and returns its type as a string.